 - The HMS Bounty dropped anchor in October 1789 in Matavai Bay, Tahiti.
 The ship was on a mission to collect young bread fruit trees for the British Empire, but the operation was never completed following a crew mutiny and destruction of the ship.
 Every October, this epic event is re-interpreted and a replica of the Bounty is built.

-Visiting French Polynesia in November to December
+Visiting French Polynesia in November - December

 November to April is French Polynesia's wet season, with concentrated bursts of rainfall punctuated by days of sunshine.
 At this time hotel air-conditioning becomes a necessity as humidity rises.
-However, it is possible to use French Polynesia's geography to your advantage; the Marquesas are closer to the equator and are far enough north to benefit from the trade winds that temper the climate.
+However, it is possible to use French Polynesia's geography to your advantage; the Marquesas are closer to the Equator and are far enough north to benefit from the trade winds that temper the climate.

 French Polynesia Climate Guide